mgonzalezg9/i18n-translator/README.md

 ## Test Generation

-You can generate a test file using the `npm run generate:test` command.
+You can generate a test file using the `npm run test:generate` command.
 Be sure of having the following keys added to your environment variables:

 ```
 TEST_FILE = THE_LOCATION_WHERE_YOUR_TEST_FILE_WILL_BE_PLACED